lihaoyi/macropy/readme.md

             return op(x, foldl1(xs, op))
 ```

+The switch macro is actually just syntactic sugar for using the more general patterns macro.
 `foldl1` is approximtely desugared into the following, with one important
 caveat: the bodies of the if statements are not subject to pattern matching,
 in case you actually want to use bitshifts in your code.